tak-bro/aicommit2/README.md

 - `--generate` or `-g`: Number of messages to generate (default: **1**)
   - **Warning**: This uses more tokens, meaning it costs more.
 - `--exclude` or `-x`: Files to exclude from AI analysis
+- `--hook-mode`: Run as a Git hook, typically used with prepare-commit-msg hook (default: **false**)
+  - This mode is automatically enabled when running through the Git hook system
+  - Can be manually enabled for testing hook behavior

 Example:
 ```sh